rsanchezmo/jaxer/README.md

 The test set is not randomly computed across the entire dataset.
 For better generalization capabilities understanding, the test set is taken from the last dataset components; simulating real world prediction.

 #### Normalization
 Data must be normalized to avoid exploding gradients during training.
 Two normalization methods are implemented.
-First, a minmax normalization across the entire dataset.
-Second, a window minmax normalization.
+First, a normalization across the entire dataset.
+Second, a window normalization.
 The second one seems more suitable to avoid losing too much resolution and also to ensure to work over time and not become obsolete (BTC may surpass the current max BTC price or volume).
 However, this approach can introduce inconsistencies in data scaling across different windows, potentially affecting the model's performance and its ability to generalize to new data.
+For each approach, two normalizers are implemented: a min-max scaler and a standard scaler.

 ### Model